Acne

 WHAT TRIGGERS ACNE AND HOW TO PREVENT IT

 As with most things in life, the triggers for acne are complex.
 This is an area of ongoing research.
 We do know for a fact that hormones (specifically Androgens) cause the sebaceous glands to get bigger and make more oil.
 They also cause excess keratin production by skin cells.
-This is what triggers blockage of the pores, overgrowth of bacteria, and then leads to inflammation.
-Androgens are known to increase during puberty.
-This is why acne is very prevalent in this age group.
+This is what triggers blocking of the pores, overgrowth of bacteria, and then leads to inflammation.
+Androgens also increase during puberty.
+This is why acne is very common in this age group.
 Women can also experience increased androgen levels during menopause and in conditions like polycystic ovarian syndrome.
 Medications like corticosteroids, testosterone and lithium can also cause breakouts.

-Whilst there is no proof that food or stress causes acne, increased stress and high glycaemic index diets have been shown to worsen it.
+Whilst there is no proof that food or stress causes acne, increased stress and high glycaemic index diets can worsen it.
 There is also no solid connection between wearing makeup and developing acne.
 That being said, cleansing your face properly and using a regular skincare routine can help.

 WHAT ARE THE BEST ACNE TREATMENTS?

-Professional in-clinic treatments for all types of acne typically involve chemical peels that reduce inflammation, unclog pores, even out skin tone and smooth skin.
-Microneedling and laser therapy can be used to treat acne scarring and irregular texture.
-These treatments are effective but patient selection is important and they require a course of treatments.
-It is especially important for patients with skin of color to seek an experienced medical professional as these treatments can sometimes trigger post-inflammatory hyperpigmentation.
+Professional clinic treatments for all types of acne usually involve chemical peels that reduce inflammation, unclog pores, even out skin tone and smooth skin.
+Microneedling, RF microneedling and laser therapy are also effective treatments for acne scars and rough texture.
+These treatments do work but selecting the right patients who will benefit is important and they require a course of treatments.
+It is especially important for patients with skin of colour to seek an experienced medical professional as these treatments can sometimes trigger post-inflammatory hyperpigmentation.

 For more about acne treatments: